nomemory/andreinc-site/_posts/2021-04-22-writing-a-universal-chess-interface-client-in-java.md

 ## Analysing a position

-An UCI-enabled chess engine uses FEN ([Forsyth–Edwards Notation](https://en.wikipedia.org/wiki/Forsyth%E2%80%93Edwards_Notation)) to read a given position.
+A UCI-enabled chess engine uses FEN ([Forsyth–Edwards Notation](https://en.wikipedia.org/wiki/Forsyth%E2%80%93Edwards_Notation)) to read a given position.

-The wikipedia article on the Forsyth–Edwards Notation is quite detailed, so I am not going to describe how a FEN `String` is formatted, but what's important to note is that the FEN format only contains a "snapshot" of the chessboard at a given moment.
+The Wikipedia article on the Forsyth–Edwards Notation is quite detailed, so I am not going to describe how a FEN `String` is formatted, but what's important to note is that the FEN format only contains a "snapshot" of the chessboard at a given moment.

 On the other hand, the other popular chess format, PGN ([Portable Game Notation](https://en.wikipedia.org/wiki/Portable_Game_Notation)) contains the whole game.

 UCI-enabled chess engines understand FEN, not PGN.

-Before analysing a position, it's a best practice to use `ucinewgame`, to clear the engine state from previously analysed positions.
+Before analyzing a position, it's best to use `ucinewgame` to clear the engine state from previously studied positions.
 Because sometimes `ucinewgame` takes longer than expected, it's best to test the command has finished by also triggering an "isready" command.

 The next step is to set a new position for the engine.
 This is done using the command: